fanicia/security-notes/notes/windows/AD/attacking-authentication.md

 ### Pass Admin hash psexec

+Note that both "Pass the Admin hash" and the relay attack can sometimes be used to traverse with _local admin accounts_, as some domains are setup with all local Administrators having the same password.
+That means their NTLM hash is the same, meaning both `impacket-psexec` and the `impacket-ntlmrelayx` should work.

 Assuming you've found an NTLM admin hash, you might be able to get a reverse shell onto another machine with `impacket-psexec`:

 ```